sharifamiri/cribl_take_home_project/README.md

 5. Validates that all input events are delivered exactly once
 6. Stops and removes Docker containers

+## CI / CD

+This project uses GitHub Actions for continuous integration.

+The CI pipeline runs automatically on every push and pull request.
+It installs dependencies, runs the Playwright end-to-end tests, and uploads test artifacts.

+The CI configuration is located at:
+.github/workflows/ci.yml

+Test artifacts (logs and reports) are available in the GitHub Actions run results.

 ## Troubleshooting

 If the test fails: